oppia/oppia-android/wiki/app-and-feature-release-process.md

 signing runs — the automation removes the manual "find a good commit and tag it" step, not the human sign-off on the actual binary.

-If no passing commit is found within the configured limit, the workflow exits with an error and the coordinator is notified.
+If no passing commit is found within the configured limit, the outcome depends on why:

+- **Commits exist but none have passing CI** — the workflow exits with an error to alert repository maintainers that the alpha channel is blocked on CI flakiness.
+- **No commits at all within the limit** — the workflow logs this and exits cleanly without failing, since there is nothing new to release.

 ---